Plano Senior High School: Academics

 Ducks that inhabit the area around the pond have inspired a yearly "Duck Week" celebration every spring on campus.

-Plano offers 31 Advanced Placement courses, which is all of the 34 courses possible with the exception of Latin Literature, Italian Language and Culture, and Japanese Language and Culture.
-Yearly, the school administers more Advanced Placement tests than any other school west of the Mississippi River, and the second most tests in the United States (2,237 total exams in the year 2005).
 The school also offers many vocational courses, as was Superintendent Hendrick's intent when it was built.
 Plano currently offers vocational courses including those in agriculture, family and consumer science, journalism, fashion design, advertising design, drafting, automotive technology, automotive paint and body, clinical rotation, and criminal justice.

 Plano was named a National Blue Ribbon School in the 1984–85 school year and again from 1994 to 1996.
 In the 2007 graduating class, 97% of graduates went on to college or university: 80% went on to four-year universities, while 17% went to two-year colleges.
 Students in the class achieved an average composite SAT score of 1163 out of 1600 and a mean composite ACT score of 24.7 out of 36.
 Many Plano students received National Merit Scholarship accolades in the 2007 school year, including 46 finalists, 54 semi-finalists, and 62 commended students.
 These individual class statistics are indicative of previous years' performances.